Skip to main content

 JavaScript: encodeURIComponent().
 Python: urllib.parse.quote().
 Java: URLEncoder.encode(str, 'UTF-8').
 PHP: urlencode().
 Ruby: CGI.escape().
 Go: url.QueryEscape().
 C#: Uri.EscapeDataString().
 Each handles the standard slightly differently, check which characters each function encodes.

-Completely.
-All encoding and decoding runs in your browser using JavaScript's built-in encodeURIComponent() and decodeURIComponent() functions.
-Nothing is sent to any server.
-Your data stays on your device.
+No. All encoding and decoding runs in your browser using JavaScript's built-in encodeURIComponent() and decodeURIComponent() functions.
+Nothing is sent to a server.

 What's the maximum URL length I can use?